ipspace/blog/content/posts/2022/06/netsim-vlan-vrf.md

 ---
-title: "netsim-tools: Combining VLANs with VRFs"
+title: "netlab: Combining VLANs with VRFs"
 date: 2022-06-13 06:38:00
 tags: [ automation ]
-series: netsim
+series: netlab
-netsim_tag: vlan_vrf
+netlab_tag: vlan_vrf
 series_title: Combining VLANs with VRFs
 ---
-Last two weeks we focused on [access VLANs](/2022/05/netsim-vlan-simple.html) and [VLAN trunk](/2022/06/netsim-vlan-trunk.html) implementation in *[netsim-tools](https://netsim-tools.readthedocs.io/en/latest/)*.
+Last two weeks we focused on [access VLANs](/2022/05/netsim-vlan-simple.html) and [VLAN trunk](/2022/06/netsim-vlan-trunk.html) *[netlab](https://netsim-tools.readthedocs.io/en/latest/)* implementation.
 Can we combine them with [VRFs](/2022/04/netsim-vrf-lite.html)?
 Of course.

 The trick is very simple: attributes within a VLAN definition become attributes of VLAN interfaces.
 Add `vrf` attribute to a VLAN and you get all VLAN interfaces created for that VLAN in the corresponding VRF.
 Can't get any easier, can it?